sparkflows/sparkflows-docs/docs/user-guide/data-quality/index.rst

 .. figure:: ../../_assets/user-guide/data-quality/expect-null-WF.png
    :alt: data-quality-userguide
-   :width: 75%
+   :width: 80%

 Incoming Dataset
 =======

 .. figure:: ../../_assets/user-guide/data-quality/expect-null-input.png
    :alt: data-quality-userguide
-   :width: 75%
+   :width: 80%

 ExpectColumnValuesToBeNull Node Configuration
 =======

 * Input of this node is the incoming dataset.
 * Column(s) which need to be validate for the presence of NULL values is(are) to be selected in the ``Column Name`` drop-down box.
 * Percentage of data to be validated can be specified under the ``Mostly`` Column for each selected column.
 Any decimal Value between 0-1 can be specified where 0 = 0% and 1 = 100% (e.g. specifying 0.6 would validate the data if atleast 60% of column values match the given expectation i.e. has NULL values).
-If it is left blank then it would validate the data only when all the column values match the given expectation i.e. by default it takes "1" as the value.
+If it is left blank then it would validate the data only when all the column values match the given expectation i.e. by default, it takes "1" as the value.

 .. figure:: ../../_assets/user-guide/data-quality/expect-null-config.png
    :alt: data-quality-userguide
-   :width: 75%
+   :width: 80%

 ExpectColumnValuesToBeNull Node Output
 =======